-The statement of financial position shows net liabilities of £1,018,000 at 31 March 2020 (2019: net liabilities of £666,000).
-The income statement shows interest income for the year ended 31 March 2020 of £32,754,000 (2019: £22,920,000).
-The loss for the financial year is £352,000 (2019: £522,000) driven by the impairment of an intercompany loan, which is a non-cash movement.
-The company continues to receive income from Quadgas MidCo Limited which continues to trade and operate as a going concern and the debt at Quadgas Finance Plc is guaranteed by Quadgas PledgeCo Limited and Quadgas MidCo Limited.
-At 31 March 2020 Quadgas MidCo Limited was in a net asset position of £4,087,000,000, reported profit for the financial year of £44,000,000 and had access to an undrawn £630,000,000 liquidity facility.
+The income statement shows interest income for the year ended 31 March 2021 of £33,845,000 (2020: £32,754,000).
+The profit for the financial year of £24,000 (2020: loss of £352,000) is driven by the reversal of an impairment of an intercompany loan, which is a non-cash movement.
+The company continues to receive income from Quadgas MidCo Limited which continues to trade and operate as a going concern and the debt of Quadgas Finance Plc is guaranteed by Quadgas PledgeCo Limited and Quadgas MidCo Limited.
+At 31 March 2021 Quadgas MidCo Limited was in a net asset position of £4,035,000,000 (2020: £4,087,000,000), reported profit for the financial year of £497,000,000 (2020: £44,000,000), had access to an undrawn £650m liquidity facility and had a company credit rating of BBB+ (S&P).
 See Quadgas MidCo Limited Annual report and accounts for further details.

-In early 2020, the spread of a coronavirus 'COVID-19' caused huge change to daily life in the UK and across the world.
-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
+By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
 The going concern basis presumes that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.